selfup/exdaas/README.md

 ### Current Benchmarks

-Mean ~12.3k req/s in an Alpine Docker Container running on Ubuntu 17.10 in production mode on a 2 Core Intel i7 from 2013
+~12k req/s in an Alpine Docker Container running on Ubuntu 17.10 in production mode on a 2 Core Intel i7 from 2013

 **CPU Info**